Odion100/SystemLynx/API.md

 The Service object has the following methods:

-- **_Service.ServerModule(name, constructor [,reserved_methods])_** - Used to create or pass an object that is hosted by the Service.
+- **_Service.module(name, constructor [,reserved_methods])_** - Used to create or pass an object that is hosted by the Service.
 - **_Service.startService(options)_** - Used
 - **_Service.Server()_** - Returns the expressJS app instance used to handle routing to the _Services_.
 - **_Service.WebSocket()_** - Returns socket.io WebSocket instance used to emit events from the _Services_.

-## Service.ServerModule(name, constructor [,reserved_methods])
+## Service.module(name, constructor [,reserved_methods])

 - **Name** - String -
-  Use the `Service.ServerModule(name, constructor, [,options])` method to register an object to be hosted by a _SystemLynx Service_.
+  Use the `Service.module(name, constructor, [,options])` method to register an object to be hosted by a _SystemLynx Service_.
 This will allows you to load an instance of that object onto a client application, and call any methods on that object remotely.

 ```javascript
 const { Service } = require("systemlynx");